Hyvä theme for Magento — fast, modern, and migration-ready

 - Monitor logs for JS errors and missing assets.

-This strategy avoids database schema changes and keeps checkout and backend services unchanged — which is why real downtime is unnecessary if you follow the steps mentioned in a full migration checklist and each technical command, see the step-by-step guide
+This strategy avoids database schema changes and keeps checkout and backend services unchanged — which is why real downtime is unnecessary if you follow the steps.
+For a full migration checklist and each technical command, see the step-by-step guide: https://magentobrain.com/magento/magento-2-hyva-migration-optimization-the-ultimate-step-by-step-guide/.

 4. Practical migration checklist